shashank-sharma/algorithms-and-data-structures/README.md

 1. Sorting

 Insertion sort -> Dividing area into two subsets.
-First is sorted and another is unsorted Bubble sort
+First is sorted and another is unsorted Bubble sort -> Swapping of values and repositioning the largest/smallest value Selection sort -> Select largest element and swap it Merge sort -> Divide and conquer
-Selection sort
-Merge sort
-Quick sort
+Quick sort -> Take pivot and solve